janiseliang/tic-tac-two/README.md

 - Player claims square when they are the first to get 2 of their own piece on the square

 ### Updates:
-9/30/20 (janise): uploaded tic tac toe solver and Game abstract class to use as base code
+9/30/20 (janise): uploaded tic tac toe, solver, and Game abstract class to use as base code